neemzy/patchwork/README.md

 - [Composer](https://getcomposer.org/) : the now standard package manager for PHP.

-- [NPM](https://www.npmjs.org/) : node.js's package manager, which is used to install front-end dependencies along with napa.
+- [NPM](https://www.npmjs.org/) : node.js's package manager, which is used to install front-end dependencies.

 ### Back-end